 Most of the hair transplant scabs remain on your scalp until the tenth day after the surgery.
-On that day, or a few days afterward, you can safely do the hair transplant crust scab removal by gently massaging your scalp while applying your lotion and shampoo.
+On that day or a few days afterwards, you can safely remove the hair transplant crust scab by gently massaging your scalp while applying your lotion and shampoo.

-If you’re not feeling comfortable doing it yourself, you can schedule a follow-up with your doctor to let them do it.
+If you’re uncomfortable doing it yourself, you can schedule a follow-up with your doctor to let them do it.

 Most doctors will recommend you come in for a visit 10-12 days after the procedure to remove the remaining scabs and let your skin breathe.